-Trees for the Future: Reducing Human-wildlife conflicts!
+Trees for the future: Reducing human-wildlife conflicts!

+With Sumatra’s shrinking natural forests providing less food for its inhabitants, conflicts between farmers and wildlife are inevitable – especially in the “buffer zone” of rainforest, farmland and villages around the Gunung Leuser National Park.
 Near Bukit Lawang the area at the Ranto Panjang Landak River is rich in biodiversity and home to critically endangered species such as orangutans, Thomas’s Leaf monkeys, silver tail macaques, sun bears and wild boar.
 Food is easy to find for these animals because local communities cultivate their favoured crops such as Durian right along the edge of the rainforest.
 By eating more and more fruits from these plantations, wild animals undermine the foundations of the local, small-scale economy.
 Obviously, this leads to a permanent fight of the villagers against “fruit thieves”, often with fatal results for small monkeys and orangutans.
-The effects of this bloody battle for food in the buffer zone along the Ranto Panjang Landak River are changed for the better by purposefully planting genuine trees.
+The effects of this bloody battle for food in the buffer zone are changed for the better by purposefully planting genuine trees.

-That’s why we have made it our goal to protect the area and balance the clash of interests by re-planting the buffer zone with native trees such as Durian, Rambutan, Jengkol, Petai, Redas or Jackfruit – in cooperation with our partners from local organisation “Nature for Change”.
+That’s why we have made it our goal to protect the area and balance the clash of interests by re-planting the buffer zone with native trees such as Durian, Rambutan, Jengkol, Petai or Jackfruit – in cooperation with our partners from local organisation “Nature for Change”.
 Any conflict could be further minimised and the habitat of the animals extended through the support of the farmland’s owners.